JordanUrbaezLu/NextJS-Airbnb-App/README.md

 ## Typescript

 Sometimes the typescript server will break.
 When you notice any odd typescript problems, try and restart the server on VSCode.
 To do this, open the Command Palette (Ctrl+Shift+P on Windows, or ⌘ on a Mac) and type TypeScript: Restart TS Server

+### Environments
+Production has a separate set of env variables for Google OAuth and Github OAuth.